-Building on the Morgan’s tradition of presenting to the American public distinguished works from outstanding institutions abroad, Masterworks from Dresden: Van Eyck to Mondrian will focus on the exceptional drawing collection of Kupferstich-Kabinett, Dresden.
-Established by Augustus II the Strong, Elector of Saxony, in 1720, the Kupferstich-Kabinett is one of the oldest and finest depositories of works on paper in the world.
-The Morgan will be the sole American venue for this exhibition, which is timed to celebrate the 300th anniversary of the founding of the collection.
+Building on the Morgan’s tradition of presenting to the American public distinguished works from outstanding institutions abroad, Van Eyck to Mondrian: 300 Years of Collecting in Dresden focuses on the exceptional drawing collection of the Kupferstich-Kabinett, Dresden.
+Established by Augustus II the Strong, Elector of Saxony, in 1720, the museum is one of the oldest and finest depositories of works on paper in the world.
+The Morgan will serve as the sole American venue for this exhibition, which is timed to celebrate the 300th anniversary of the founding of the collection.

-This exhibition was organized by the Kupferstich-Kabinett, Staatliche Kunstsammlungen Dresden and the Morgan Library & Museum, New York.
+Van Eyck to Mondrian: 300 Years of Collecting in Dresden was organized by the Kupferstich-Kabinett, Staatliche Kunstsammlungen Dresden and the Morgan Library & Museum, New York.

-Van Eyck to Mondrian: 300 Years of Collecting in Dresden is made possible by an anonymous donor, in memory of Melvin R. Seiden.
-Generous support is provided by the Wolfgang Ratjen Foundation, Liechtenstein; The Christian Humann Foundation; Mr. and Mrs. Clement C. Moore II; Elizabeth and Jean-Marie Eveillard; Jo Carole and Ronald S. Lauder; and the Samuel H. Kress Foundation; with assistance from the Arnhold Family, in memory of Henry H. Arnhold.
+This exhibition is made possible by an anonymous donor, in memory of Melvin R. Seiden.
+Generous support is provided by the William Randolph Hearst Fund for Scholarly Research and Exhibitions; the Wolfgang Ratjen Foundation, Liechtenstein; The Christian Humann Foundation; Mr. and Mrs. Clement C. Moore II; Elizabeth and Jean-Marie Eveillard; Jo Carole and Ronald S. Lauder; and the Samuel H. Kress Foundation; with assistance from the Arnhold Family, in memory of Henry H. Arnhold.